 Students receive a letter grade on a scale from A to F for every course taken while enrolled on an Alliance program.
 Withdrawals may be granted due to exceptional circumstances.
 Although policies at students' home institutions may differ, the Alliance does not permit students to take courses on a credit/no credit or pass/fail basis.
 Student grades are determined by criteria set forth in course syllabi.
 The grading scale used in determining letter grades is as follows:

-At the conclusion of a program, an official transcript is sent to the participant's home school, with an unofficial copy forwarded to the participant.
-Please use this form if Alliance has accepted you into a program and you have changed your home, school, or billing address.
+At the conclusion of a program, an official transcript is sent to the participant's home campus and to the student's permanent address.
+Please use this form if the Alliance has accepted you into a program and you have changed your home, school or billing address.
 Federal regulations require official documentation and a signature for address changes.

 Because timelines for final evaluation may vary due to respective program calendars or administrative structures of partner universities abroad, transcripts may take longer to issue than they do at U.S. institutions.
 While the timeline varies by program, a general timeline for issuing transcripts is:

 - Fall programs - transcript issued in late February

 - Spring and Summer programs - transcript issued in late September

 Transcripts are not released for students with an outstanding balance of program fees or other charge incurred while on the program.
 Students enrolling in consecutive terms with the Alliance do not receive their first term transcript until their second term fees are paid in full.

 Students in Alliance programs from Summer 2014 and beyond can request additional transcripts of their transcripts online at any time from Butler University's online transcript ordering service provided by the National Student Clearinghouse, a nonprofit organization serving the higher education community.